Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 Detailed requirements are outlined under the Protocol for environmental management (Greenhouse gas emissions and energy efficiency in industry (publication 824) and include:

-The Climate Change Act 2010 (CC Act) was passed by the Victorian Parliament in September 2010 and came into effect on 1 July 2011.
-It is available at the Victorian Legislation and Parliamentary Documents website.
+The Climate Change Act 2017 (CC Act) came into effect on 1 November 2017.
+It is available at the Victorian Legislation and Parliamentary Documents site.